Conveying quick value

 New users were either not completing onboarding or getting overwhelmed by To & Fro’s rich feature set.
 The complexity caused hesitation, frustration, and ultimately churn.

-Introduce an onboarding checklist to simplify the experience, guide users to quick wins, and improve adoption and conversion rates.
+Come up with a way to simplify the onboarding experience, guide users to quick wins, and improve adoption and conversion rates.

 Solution highlights